-The Norfolk-Bristol-Middlesex Association has been active for more than 49 years.
+The Norfolk-Bristol-Middlesex Association has been active for 60 years.

 This organization was founded by Charles Lacerda, Somerset Superintendent of Streets, and Charles Robinson, Franklin Highway Surveyor, as the Norfolk-Bristol Highway Association.
 Membership was originally limited to municipal officials from those two Massachusetts counties with associate memberships available to other highway officials and vendor representatives.